andrewufrank/daino/README.md

 - `panrep`: Input format for pandoc with metadata as record
 - `html`: a page for the browser to show
-- `pdf`: a printable page
 - `texsnip`: intermediate format of a part of a page
 - `tex`: a tex file for a page
+- `pdf`: a printable page

 ### MD -> Docrep: md2docrep
+The md page is translated by `bakeOneMD2docrep`.

 The md files are
-- read with `readMarkdown2docrepJSON`
-- `completeDocRep` completes the meta yaml information
+- read md file with `readMarkdown2` to pandoc (processing of Metadata in Yaml, conversion of text to pandoc)
+- `pandoc2docrep` produces `MetaPage` with all meta data, collects the data for the index
 - `addRefs` adds and transforms the bibliographic data

-The page is translated by `bakeOneMD2docrep`

 ### Docrep -> Panrep: docrep2panrep